MeixuanEd/Fault_location/README.md

 		"best_model_random_12" and "best_model_topology12" respectively.
 3, 'Figures_codes': Some performance comparison figures.

+## Reference

-Feel free to apply our codes and cite our paper as follows:
+Feel free to apply our methods, run the codes, and please cite our paper as follows:

+Wenting Li, Deepjyoti Deka, Michael Chertkov, Meng Wang. **"Real-time Fault Localization in Power Grids With Convolutional Neural Networks"**